fapapa/fapapa.github.io/resume.md

 activity tracker.
 Instead of keeping a little critter alive-and-well by clicking some buttons, you keep it alive using your calories on your fitbit.
 You can also challenge friends to three-day battles to see who can burn the most calories;
-for which you will be rewarding with an animated fight scene when finished.
+for which you will be rewarding with an animated fight scene when finished. **Won first prize for final project at Lighthouse Labs Web Development Bootcamp.**

 ### [Scheduler](https://github.com/fapapa/scheduler), November 2019